Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 #4.
 Scalenut — Best for Full-SEO-Lifecycle Content Agencies

-Scalenut is the most complete end-to-end SEO content platform here.
-It covers the whole journey: keyword research → topical authority planning → brief creation → AI drafting → optimization → publishing.
-But is that really enough to justify another subscription?
-For agencies wanting one tool to handle the entire content workflow (minus distribution), Scalenut makes a compelling case.
-And the pricing is aggressive for what you get — which probably explains why it's growing so fast right now.
+Scalenut is the most complete end-to-end SEO content platform on this list.
+It covers the full workflow: keyword research → topical authority planning → brief creation → AI drafting → optimization → publishing.
+If your agency wants a single tool to handle the entire content lifecycle (minus distribution), Scalenut is the most compelling argument for it.
+It's also aggressively priced for what it offers — which, fun fact, is probably why it's one of the fastest-growing tools in this space right now.

 Key Features:

-- Cruise Mode — automated first drafts from a keyword in under 5 minutes
+- Cruise Mode — automated first-draft generation from a keyword in under 5 minutes

 - Keyword Planner with topical cluster mapping